Helenheting/project-pages/_posts/2016-10-19-SMS-2-DNA-stats.md

 Given:A DNA string s of length at most 1000 bp.

 Return:Four integers (separated by spaces) representing the respective number of times that the symbols 'A', 'C', 'G', and 'T' occur in s.
-Note: You must provide your answer in the format shown in the sample output below.

 ### Note
 In this topic, Bioinformatics Tools, we will familiarize ourselves with a sampling of some of the more popular bioinformatics tools taken from "out of the box" software.